naslab-projects/ME597-Fall2024/4-Navigation/1-Lab_4_instructions.md

 #### Tasks: Hardware (2 hr) (Partnered)

 You will use the `auto_navigator.py` node from last week (Week 9, Part A, Step 1).
 However, this week, you will add it to a launch file to be used to navigate on hardware with the physical robot.
+Before writing the launch file create the folder `rviz` in your task_7 ros package and put `robot.rviz` inside.
+Incudde the `view_robot.launch` file in your launch folder as well.

 1. Write a launch file called `turtlebot4_navigator.launch.py` which performs the following: